20 Vertical Business Card Designs That Stand Out

 Illustrated

-Designed by Komal Narwani at Mobo Design For Big Leaf Café
+Designed by Komal Narwani at Mobo Design for Big Leaf Café

 Uncomplicated